Update: Upon re-reviewing this whisky, I have found out I was given chapter 2 instead of 1. Apologies for any confusion.

 (Also they didn’t have the original whiskey I asked for)

-Glen Garioch 15: The Renaissance – Chapter I is the first in a four part series from Glen Garioch.
+Glen Garioch 16: The Renaissance – Chapter 2 is the second in a four part series from Glen Garioch.
 And you may be asking “Are they fans of the enlightenment and it’s various teachings that helped shape the world into the wonderful place it is today”?
 And I’d say… well, no. Different Renaissance.

 You see, in 1997 Glen Garioch “reawakened” their distillery.
 As in they closed down and made some serious changes.
 Prior to that they used smoked barley, had a different profile, etc, etc.